 Abdominal bloating and gas can keep people from attending or feeling comfortable at social events and work as well as significantly decrease quality of life by reducing daily activity.
 Bloating is a very common issue, in fact, most patients who come to see me in the clinic with gastrointestinal complaints report some degree of bloating.
-It’s been reported that, for those with IBS, bloating is the second most common symptom following abdominal pain.
+It has been reported that, for those with IBS, bloating is the second most common symptom following abdominal pain.
 In one study looking at 572 IBS patients, 76% reported abdominal bloating as a regular complaint.

 According to a survey, 43% of those suffering from bloating reported taking medication to help relieve symptoms.
 This statistic reveals the severity of bloating and the need for more natural medicines solutions.
 Fortunately, natural medicine offers many simple and cost-effective treatment options, and if underlying causes can be found and addressed bloating is usually gone with the wind (pun intended).